-Stanley Plum is a small tree that is typically grown for its edible qualities.
-It produces violet round fruit (technically 'drupes') with silvery blue overtones and gold flesh which are usually ready for picking in early fall.
-Note that the fruits have hard inedible pits inside which must be removed before eating or processing.
-The fruits have a sweet taste and a juicy texture.
+Honeycrisp Apple is a small tree that is commonly grown for its edible qualities.
+It produces large red round apples (which are botanically known as 'pomes') with creamy white flesh which are usually ready for picking from early to mid fall.
+The apples have a sweet taste and a crisp texture.

-The fruit are most often used in the following ways:
+The apples are most often used in the following ways:

-- Fresh Eating
+- Fresh Eating - Cooking

-- Cooking

-- Baking

-- Preserves